xraypy/xraylarch/doc/xafs/preedge.rst

 XAFS: Pre-edge Subtraction and Normalization
 ==============================================

-.. module:: _xafs
-   :synopsis: XAFS Pre-edge subtraction and normalization functions
+After reading in data and constructing :math:`\mu(E)`, the principle pre-processing steps for XAFS analysis.  are pre-edge subtraction and normalization.
+Reading data and constructing :math:`\mu(E)` are handled by internal larch functions, especially :func:`read_ascii`.
+The main XAFS-specific function for pre-edge subtraction and normalizaiton is :func:`pre_edge`.

 ..  function:: pre_edge(energy, mu, group=None, ...)

     Pre-edge subtraction and normalization.
 This performs a number of steps:
        1. determine :math:`E_0` (if not supplied) from max of deriv(mu)
        2. fit a line of polymonial to the region below the edge
        3. fit a polymonial to the region above the edge
-       4. extrapolae the two curves to :math:`E_0` to determine the edge jump
+       4. extrapolate the two curves to :math:`E_0` to determine the edge jump

     :param energy:  1-d array of x-ray energies, in eV
     :param mu:      1-d array of :math:`\mu(E)`